Faqs

 Salt cells should last for about 8-10 years.
 Of course how often you run it and at what percentage (40% 60% 100%) effects the lifetime of your salt cell.
 You should never need to run your cell over 50%.
 Having proper salt and stabilizer levels will help greatly with your salt cell’s life.
 We also recommend taking them in over the winter!
 Doing those things will help the cell last longer and save you money!

+For tarp and water bag cover or a lock in cover.
 We come 2 times for a full pool opening.
-The first time 90% of the work is done then we ask you to fill up the pool to the skimmer line, call us and then we will come back to start the system.
+The first time 90% of the work is done but the water will be too low for us to start the pool system.
+We ask you to fill up the pool to the skimmer line, call us and then we will come back to start the system.

 After the first few years, the pump will pay for itself.
-Check out the Pool Saver website for more info and to see if you are eligible for the $400 rebate program!
+Check out the Pool Saver website for more info.

-If you have a sand filter we recommend backwashing once per week.
+If you have a sand filter we recommend backwashing once per week or when your pressure is reading above 20PSI.
 This allows the filter to clean out built up algae and dirt it has collected.
 It also keeps your water pressure coming out of your jets strong.
 The standard time to backwash is about 1 minute and then a 30 second rinse.
 One trick I use is to watch the water coming out of the backwash line.
 At the start it will be dirty and eventually the water coming out will turn clear.
 When the water becomes clear your filter is good to go!
 REMINDER after backwashing you should put your filter in “rinse mode” for an additional 30 seconds!

 We recommend testing the water once per week.
 The water chemistry can change based on the weather.
 When it is really hot, chlorine can burn off quicker.
 When it rains the PH and Alkalinity are affected.
 Testing your pool water once a week allows you to keep your water balanced, making it safe to swim for everyone.